 The most interesting type of love is the purely formal one.
 A contentless transcendental object=X that is the condition for the possibility of my elusive desire, of my overwhelming, burning, wrenching, parching, swarming thought about an other, not for any fact, any empirical discovery about them, but about them qua themselves.
 To love them with the formula, X=X, a pure identity that one wishes absolutely to embrace.

 Because of this, love is supremely ethical.
-It is my first genuine relation with the world.
+It is my first genuine relationship with the world.
 It is pure openness.
 It is a will-less release into passion, a confrontation to the always-overflowing finitude.
 This is why Nietzsche’s entire project hinged on Love.
 Amor fati.
 For then can one really become a person, rather than a beast.